lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial1/tutorial.rst

     # 5) Run
     minimize 1.0e-6 1.0e-6 1000 10000

-This tells LAMMPS to perform an energy minimization of the system.
+This tells LAMMPS to perform an iterative energy minimization of the system.
 Specifically, LAMMPS will compute the forces on all atoms and then update their positions according to a selected algorithm, aiming to reduce the potential energy.
 By default, LAMMPS uses the conjugate gradient (CG) algorithm :cite:`hestenes1952methods`.
-The simulation will stop as soon as the minimizer algorithm cannot find a way to lower the potential energy.
+The simulation will stop as soon as one of the four minimizer criteria is met.
+LAMMPS will then report which stopping criterion was satisfied, along with selected system properties at both the initial and final steps.
 Note that, except for trivial systems, minimization algorithms will find a local minimum rather than the global minimum.

 Run the minimization and observe that LAMMPS-GUI captures the output and updates the chart in real time.
-This run executes quickly (depending on your computer's capabilities), but LAMMPS-GUI may fail to capture some of the thermodynamic data.
+This run executes quickly (depending on your computer's capabilities), and thus LAMMPS-GUI may fail to capture some of the thermodynamic data.
 In that case, use the ``Preferences`` dialog to reduce the data update interval and switch to single-threaded, unaccelerated execution in the